andybala/curiousily.github.com/_posts/2017-04-29-tensorflow-for-hackers-part-4.markdown

 ![png]({{site.url}}/assets/15.tensorflow_for_hackers_part_4_files/12.tensorflow_for_hackers_part_4_41_0.png)

 Good, it look like it is converging to a low value.
-More importantly, let's check how good our model's predictions are on training and test sets:
+More importantly, let's check how good our model's predictions are on the training and test sets:

 ```python